ucam-department-of-psychiatry/camcops/docs/source/user_server/server_front_end_general.rst

 Use this option to change your password.

+.. _multi_factor_authentication:

 |mfa| Multi-factor authentication settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Choose your preferred multi-factor authentication (MFA) method.
-Your server
+When this is
+enabled, users are required to enter a six-digit code in addition to their
-administrator may have enabled a subset of these, so some may be unavailable.
+username and password.
+Your server administrator may have enabled a subset of
+these, so some may be unavailable.
 The full set of options is:

 - Use an app such as `Google Authenticator`_ or `Twilio Authy`_.

 - Send a code by e-mail.

 - Send a code by SMS_ text message.
+SMS requires the server administrator to
+  set up a paid account with a supported provider (currently Kapow_ or `Twilio
+  SMS`_).

 - Disable multi-factor authentication.
 (This is less secure!)

+Administrators can enforce MFA by omitting ``none`` from the list of supported
+MFA methods on the server.
+See :ref:`MFA_METHODS <MFA_METHODS>`.
+If they do so,
+a user without MFA will be prompted to set it up once they have logged in.

 Help